xmake-io/xmake-docs/guide/faq.md

 From this terminal, we can then enable debugging.

-We can also run
+We can also run:

 ```bash
 $ xmake l os.programdir
 ```

-to verify that we have actually loaded the local Lua scripting environment.
+...to verify that we have actually loaded the local Lua scripting environment.

 #### Loading a local debugging environment on other platforms

-On Linux/macOS/FreeBSD it's a bit easier to just run.
+On Linux/macOS/FreeBSD it's a bit easier!
+Just run.

 ```bash
 $ cd xmake